-In the following, first, knowledge provenance model for asserted propositions is constructed, and then the same approach is applied to other types of propositions including "Derived", "Equivalent", "AND", "OR", as well as "NEG".
+In the following, first, the knowledge provenance model for asserted propositions is constructed, and then this same approach is applied to other types of propositions including "Derived", "Equivalent", "AND", "OR", as well as "NEG".

-5.1 Uncertain model of Asserted Propositions
+5.1 Uncertain Model of Asserted Propositions

-When an asserted proposition has an assigned certainty degree that represents uncertain assigned truth value given by the proposition creator, what is the certainty degree (uncertain trusted truth value) of this proposition?
+When an asserted proposition has an assigned degree of certainty that represents uncertain assigned truth value given by the proposition creator, what is the degree of certainty (uncertain trusted truth value) of this proposition?
 According to Axiom 1 of static KP:

-''' for-all (a,x,v)
+for-all $$(a,x,v)$$

-((type(x, "asserted\prop") \land trusted(x, a) (5-1-0)
+$((type(x, "asserted_prop") \wedge trusted(x, a)$ (5-1-0)

-\land assigned\truth\value^{(1)}(x, v))

-\rightarrow trusted\truth\value(a, x, v)) '''
+$\wedge assigned_truth_value^{(1)}(x, v))$

+$->trusted_truth_value(a, x, v))$

-the certainty degree of an asserted proposition should depend on (1) the assigned certainty degree given by the proposition creator; (2) the trust degree of the proposition.
-From the axiom, it is easy to understand, when the trust degree is 1.0, the certainty degree will be the same as the assigned certainty degree, as shown in figure 2(a).
-But when trust degree is 0 (corresponding to "unknown"), what is the value the certainty degree?
-Furthermore, when trust degree is less than 1.0 and greater than 0, what is the relation among certainty degree, assigned certainty degree, and trust degree?
+the degree of certainty of an asserted proposition depends on (1) the assigned degree of certainty given by the proposition creator; (2) the degree of trust of the proposition.
+From the axiom, it is easy to understand, when the degree of trust is 1.0, the degree of certainty is the same as the assigned degree of certainty, as shown in figure 2(a).
+But when degree of trust is 0 (corresponding to "unknown"), what is the value the degree of certainty?
+Furthermore, when degree of trust is less than 1.0 and greater than 0, what is the relation among degree of certainty, assigned degree of certainty, and degree of trust?

-First, let us consider the case of trust degree being zero.
-According to information theory ([17] [15]), "entropy" is used to measure uncertainty of information, and the entropy of a variable x which has n possible outcomes $v_1, ..., v_n$ is defined as follows.
+First, let us consider the case of degree of trust being zero.
+According to information theory ([17] [15]), "entropy" is used to measure the degree of uncertainty of information, and the entropy of a variable x which has n possible outcomes $v_1, ..., v_n$ is defined as follows.

-$$H(x) = -\sum{1,\dots,n} p_i \log p_i$$ (5-1-1)
+$$H(x) = -\sum{1,...,n} p_i \log p_i$$ (5-1-1)

-where, $p_i$ is the probability for the variable to have outcome $v_i$ ; for a given n, when all the $p_i$ are equal to (1/n), which is corresponding to the most uncertain situation, entropy H(x) is maximal and equals to log n; entropy H(x) is minimal and equals to 0 if and only if one $p_i$ is 1.0 and all others are 0, which is corresponding to the most certain situation.
+where, p_i is the probability for the variable to have outcome v_i ; for a given n, when all the p_i are equal to (1/n), which is corresponding to the most uncertain situation, entropy H(x) is maximal and equals to log n; entropy H(x) is minimal and equals to 0 if and only if one p_i is 1.0 and all others are 0, which is corresponding to the most certain situation.
 In the case of the variable having only two possible outcomes, the entropy becomes:

-$$H(x) = -(p \log p + (1-p) \log (1-p))$$ (5-1-
+$$H(x) = -(p \log p + (1-p) \log (1-p))$$

+(5-1-2)

+And the entropy has maximal value if and only if $p=0.5$.